Kristen Suokko, Executive Director

 Terri joined Local Food Hub in July 2013 to handle fundraising, community relations, and volunteer management.

 Terri is a lover of all things Italian, especially food and wine, and enjoys traveling to her ancestral homeland with her husband, Chip.
 She also serves as Charlottesville’s official representative to its Italian Sister City, Poggio a Caiano.
 Terri and Chip live in Charlottesville with their two rescue cats.

 Terri’s favorite season for local product is summer because of the bounty of staple Italian ingredients, like fresh tomatoes and basil.
 Terri enjoys making homemade pasta sauce to enjoy fresh during the summer and to freeze for use year-round, as well as gazpacho (admittedly not Italian, but still delicious) and Caprese salads while her husband Chip is busy churning out as much pesto as their freezer can handle.

 Contact Terri at email@example.com.

 Logan’s passion for healthy local food was developed during her 16 years living and working at Twin Oaks Community.
-Since moving to town 15 years ago, Logan and her partner have created permaculture-designed gardens surrounding their house in town: They love to share and enjoy their abundant harvest with family and friends throughout the year.
-In her “spare” time, Logan keeps herself busy food processing, cooking, learning, and sharing her sustainable community-building skills through local workshops and neighborhood networking.
+Since moving to town 15 years ago, Logan and her partner have created permaculture-designed gardens surrounding their house.
+They love to share and enjoy their abundant harvest with family and friends throughout the year.
+Logan keeps herself busy food processing, cooking, learning, and sharing her sustainable community-building skills through local workshops and neighborhood networking.